Towards Efficient Controller Synthesis Techniques for Logical LTL Games: On The Fly Determinization Approach

 \subsection{Overview of determinization}

 We adopt the basic idea of $k$-safety determinization from the \emph{Acacia} approach~\cite{filiot2011antichains} for finite games and extend it to the setting of infinite games.
 We introduce our determinized product game construction intuitively below, and later formally in Sec.~\ref{ssec:formal-otf}.
 The underlying game graph $\myGame$ we use here for illustration is based on the Elevator game in Example~\ref{example:elevator}.
 We simplify the example to admit just two controller moves, namely, $x' = 1$ and $x' = 2$, while the environment does not change the floor $x$ in its moves.
-The given LTL property $\psi$ is $\Gl \F (x = 1 \vee x = 2)$.
-Fig.~\ref{fig:ucw1-example} depicts the automaton $\anpsi$ for this property, which happens to be non-deterministic.
+The given LTL property $\psi$ is $\Gl (\F (x = 1) \wedge \F (x = 2))$.
+Fig.~\ref{fig:ucw1-example} depicts the Universal Co-B\"uchi automaton $\anpsi$ for this property, which happens to be non-deterministic.

 The approach takes as parameter an integer $k \geq 0$, and generates a determinized version of the product of the game $\myGame$ and the automaton $\anpsi$.
 A portion of the (infinite) determinized product for our example under consideration is depicted in Fig.~\ref{fig:ksafety-example}, for $k=2$.
 Each state of the determinized product is a pair of the form $(s, v)$, where $s$ a state of the underlying game $\myGame$ (i.e., a value of $x$ in the example), and $v$ is a vector of counts (the vectors are depicted within angle brackets).
 Each vector intuitively represents the subset of automaton states that the game could be in currently, with $v(i) > -1$ indicating that the automaton state $q_i \in Q$ belongs to the subset.
 If $v(i) > -1$, the value $v(i)$ further indicates the count of the maximum number of final states that can be visited along plays in the underlying game graph that reach automaton state $q_i$ and that correspond to plays of the product graph that reach the current state $(s, v)$.
 The moves of the two players in the product graph are alternating.
+For conciseness, we avoid showing the environment states in square., which do not make any updates to the game state.
 The initial states of the product graph are the ones whose vector component is $c_0 = \langle 0,-1,-1,-1 \rangle$, which represents the \emph{initial} subset $\{q_0\}$.
 One of the initial states of the product graph is depicted in Fig.~\ref{fig:ksafety-example} (there are an infinite number of them, corresponding to all possible values of the game variable $x$).

 We pick state~$E$ in Fig.~\ref{fig:ksafety-example} to illustrate the subset construction. $q_2$ is not present in~$E$ because from none of the automaton states that are present in the subset in product state~$D$ (i.e., $q_0, q_2$ or $q_3$), transitions to $q_2$ are possible as per the automaton in Fig.~\ref{fig:ucw1-example}, when the value of $x$ is 1 (as $x$ has value~1 in product state~$D$).
 And $q_3$ has a count of~2 in $E$ because $q_2$ had count of~2 in state~$D$ and a $q_2$ to $q_3$ transition is possible when $x$ has value~1 as per Fig.~\ref{fig:ucw1-example}.